SCHH-Commons/presentations/website/index.md

 A **website** is a collection of one or more web pages, usually linked together so users can navigate between them.

+???
+As of January 2025
+- approx 3 billion people have access to the internet
+- there are approx 1.2 billion websites, although ony 17% are maintained

 ---

 ## Popular Website Tools and Services